21 Mar The State of Utah Case Study

 - They were the largest projects ever tested using PIPS.

-- The projects were complex, and required the need for many performing subcontractors.
+- The projects were complex, and required the selection of contractors and supporting performing subcontractors

-- Client chose to run process without clarification period.
+- Client chose to run process without clarification period (an item that was not available at this period).

-- Past Performance Information (PPI) was used to determine capability instead of the Level of Expertise (LE) document.
+- Past Performance Information (PPI) was used to determine capability instead of the Level of Expertise (LE) document (an item that was not available at this period).

 State of Utah Construction Environment